dwyl/hapi-auth-jwt2/README.md

 - `required` - requires Authorization header to be sent with every request

-- `optional` - if no Authorization header is provided, request will pass with `request.auth.isAuthenticated` set to `true` and `request.auth.credentials` set to empty object
+- `optional` - if no Authorization header is provided, request will pass with `request.auth.isAuthenticated` set to `false` and `request.auth.credentials` set to null

 - `try` - similar to `optional` but invalid Authorization header will pass with `request.auth.isAuthenticated` set to false and failed credentials provided in `request.auth.credentials`